Hussain Dawood Pledge: History

-Implementation

-The HD-Pledge funds are disbursed primarily through The Dawood Foundation and Engro Foundation.
+The HD-Pledge funds were disbursed primarily through The Dawood Foundation and Engro Foundation.
 The pledge management, a dedicated committee composed of leadership figures of Mr. Dawood's business enterprises and associated philanthropic foundations headed by Sabrina Dawood, developed the overarching strategy and is assessing applications for funds according to the criteria of sustainable impact and saving lives.

-The funds are open to any credible organisation, whether public and private hospitals, NGO, private enterprises, or foundations, who can apply.

-Achievements

-To date (August 2021), PKR 497,870,000 or almost 49% of the fund of the HD-Pledge have been donated via cash and kind.
+Disbursements

 Some selected examples of how this amount was donated: